lespicker/tachyons-one-page-scroll/content/news/2019-11-26-art-museum/index.md

 Take these iPhone captures I made on my visit to the Met where I spent a good deal of time at an exhibit of Dutch masters.

-Let's start with a simple, pastoral landscape by Dutch artist
+Let's start with a simple, pastoral landscape by Dutch artist Meyndert Hobbema in the mid-1600s.

 {{< figure src="images/IMG_1678.jpg" >}}